deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-The maximum number of rows of l4_flow_log sent per second, when the actual number of rows exceeds this value, sampling is triggered.
+The maximum number of rows of l4_flow_log sent per second, when the actual number of upstream rows exceeds this value, reservoir sampling is applied to limit the actual number of rows sent.

 #### L7 Throttle {#outputs.flow_log.throttles.l7_throttle}